-As stated in Note 6 to the accompany financial statements, the Group's financial asset classified at fair value through other comprehensive income in Shanghai Sunrise Polymer Material Co.
-Ltd. ("Sunrise") amounted to US\$5,910,000 (2019: US\$3,984,000) and is measured at fair value as at 31 December 2020.
+As stated in Note 5 to the accompany financial statements, the Group's financial asset classified at fair value through other comprehensive income in Shanghai Sunrise Polymer Material Co.
+Ltd. ("Sunrise") amounted to US\$9,784,000 and is measured at fair value as at 31 December 2022.

-Management engaged an independent professional valuer (the "Independent Valuer") in determining the fair value of the above financial instruments.
+Management engaged an independent professional valuer (the "Independent Valuer") in determining the fair value of Sunrise.

-We have identified the valuation of the put and call options and the investment in Sunrise as a Key Audit Matter as the valuation requires significant management judgement and estimation.
+We have identified the valuation of the investment in Sunrise as a Key Audit Matter as the valuation requires significant management judgement and estimation.